guprobr/WakkaQt/readme.md

 - **Native FFmpeg integration** — when the FFmpeg development libraries are present at build time, rendering is done entirely in-process via `libavformat`, `libavcodec`, `libavfilter`, `libswresample`, and `libswscale` with a real-time progress callback.
 Falls back gracefully to spawning `ffmpeg` via `QProcess` if the libraries are absent
 - "Render Again" re-runs the mix from saved session files with updated settings

+### Rendering Safety
+- All UI controls (transport, load, library, fetch, sing) are disabled for the entire duration of an FFmpeg render — whether triggered from the record flow or from the library's re-render path
+- Progress-bar seek is blocked while rendering (`isPlayback = false`)
+- Controls are reliably re-enabled on render success, failure, or missing output file

 ### Session Library
 - Sessions are saved to `~/.WakkaQt/library/` as UUID-named folders containing all source files and a JSON metadata record
 - The library dialog lists all saved sessions with timestamps and song names